-The inverter can be used as follows.
+The G3 PLENTICORE is a hybrid inverter that can be used as follows.

 As a PV inverter

 If the inverter is used as a pure PV inverter, only PV generators are connected to the DC inputs.
 There must be at least one PV generator connected to the inverter.